Awaken Festival 2026

 Sharing (Y)OUR Stories

-By Yvette Nolan & Joel Bernbaum - Climate Play
+By Yvette Nolan and Joel Bernbaum - Climate Play

 Join Yvette Nolan, Joel Bernbaum and Gwaandak Theatre’s EAD Colin Wolf as they discuss the upcoming showcase performances of their developing work Climate Play.
 They will talk about the multi-year national project that brought this work to where it is today and explore the process of “creating” verbatim theatre as well as the shared responsibility of presenting the words of real people on stage.
 This digital conversation will also include a short Q&A with attendees.